 - Sitemap HTML (Optional): It will help bots crawl all of your websites’ URLs if you have a sitemap HTML page at the top or bottom.
 This page will help your website to index better.

-These are the essential pages before applying for any ad. publisher, whether it’s Google Adsense or Media.net.
+Before applying for any ad. publisher, these are the essential pages, whether Google Adsense or Media.net.

 Always use Copyright-free images in your blog.
 Don’t just download random pictures from Google images and use them.
 If you still want to use those images, try to edit them before using them in your blog.

-But I strongly recommend you always to use royalty-free images.
-There are dozens of websites available out providing royalty-free images to use in your blog, youtube videos, Instagram, etc., without any copyright issue.
+But I strongly recommend you always use royalty-free images.
+There are dozens of websites available, providing royalty-free photos to use in your blog, youtube videos, Instagram, etc., without any copyright issue.
 You can use pixaby images or pexels website.

 If you are using random images in your blog, I suggest replacing all with copyright-free images before reapplying for the Adsense account.